storybookjs/aem/cli/README.md

-# storybook-aem
+# Storybook AEM CLI

-Storybook-aem is a command line application - CLI - that is used with [@storybook/aem](https://www.npmjs.com/package/@storybook/aem).
+Storybook AEM CLI is a command line application that is used with [@storybook/aem](https://www.npmjs.com/package/@storybook/aem).
 It provides useful commands that will speed up your workflow.

 ## Installation
-To install `storybook-aem` run `npm install storybook-aem -g` from the directory with your `package.json` file.
+To install the Storybook AEM CLI run `npm install @storybook/aem-cli -g` from the directory with your `package.json` file.
 Also add it to your project as a development dependency.

 ## Commands
-There are several commands provided by `storybook-aem`.
+There are several commands provided by the Storybook AEM CLI.
 You can find a list of them by running `storybook-aem` from your terminal.
 Or by running the `storybook-aem help` command.
 Ensure you are running the `storybook-aem` commands from the folder with your `package.json` file.

 ```
 Usage: storybook-aem <command> <options>